lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 00000011 00000011
 ```

-When deserializing, we'll look closely at the last byte, and realize that there's 6 trailing 0s (padding), and discard those and the 7th bit (the sentinel 1).
+When deserializing, we'll look closely at the last byte, realize that there are 6 trailing 0s (padding), and discard those along with the 7th bit (the sentinel 1).

 ### Edge case: already a multiple of 8